Stanley L. Wood: Work

 His many Africana illustrations included those for the books of Bertram Mitford (1855–1914) - The Gun Runner (1893), The Luck of Gerald Ridgeley (1894), The Curse of Clement Wayneflete (1894), Renshaw Fanning's Quest (1894), The King's Assegai (1894), A Veldt Official (1895) and The Expiation of Wynne Palisser (1896).

 In 1900, he did 100 illustrations for an American edition of Richard Burton's The Book of the Thousand Nights and a Night.
 Presumably he was awarded this work because of his earlier work on Crellin's Romances of the Old Seraglio.

 His illustrations of the Anglo-Boer War appeared in Black & White and Black & White Budget.
 Most of these featured equestrian scenes.
 Some of these illustrations also appeared in L'Illustré Soleil du Dimanche and one appeared as a cover illustration for War Pictures.
 He worked for War Illustrated during World War I.

-Examples of book illustration by Wood
+Examples of book illustration

 Marie Connor and her husband Robert Leighton wrote Convict 99.
 A true story of penal servitude in 1898.
 Sutherland describes this as: "a powerful anti-prison tract which became their best-known work".
-The story was published first as a serial in Answers one of the publications produced by Alfred Harmsworth (18651922), for whom both Connor and Leighton worked.
+The story was published first as a serial in Answers one of the publications produced by Alfred Harmsworth (1865–1922), for whom both Connor and Leighton worked.
 Kemp et al. say that Convict 99 was Connor's greatest success.
 Wood drew eight illustration of the publication.
 Those shown below are from the on-line copy at The British Library.